Therapeutic Recreation Activity Leader

 The City of Aurora is seeking a part-time staff that will provide assistance with the implementation and facilitation of therapeutic recreation programs, classes, and activities with individuals of all ages and varying abilities.

-Programs locations and times will vary during day, evening and weekends.
+Programs' locations and times will vary during the day, evening, and weekends.

 The City of Aurora is committed to supporting individuals with disabilities in recreation programs.
 We provide an opportunity to experience programs of social enrichment, arts, culture, excursions, sports & fitness in a positive, healthy & fun environment.

 At the City of Aurora, we demonstrate our work by modeling the Core 4 values of Customer Service, Professionalism, Integrity, and Respect and we welcome all who share those values to apply.

 **This posting will remain open until a sufficient pool of qualified applicants are obtained; however, it is subject to close at any time without prior notice.**